kubeflow/community/wgs/community-membership.md

 in an [OWNERS] file (for repos using the bot).

 - Reviewer of the codebase for at least 3 months
-- Primary reviewer for at least 5 substantial PRs to the codebase
+- Reviewer for or author of at least 5 substantial PRs to the codebase
-- Reviewed or merged at least 10 PRs to the codebase
 - Nominated by a subproject owner
   - With no objections from other subproject owners
   - Done through PR to update the top-level OWNERS file